iterative/dvc.org/content/docs/user-guide/experiment-management/running-experiments.md

 $ dvc exp run --run-all --jobs 4
 ```

-Each experiment is run _serially_ its own temporary directory.
-This means if there are common stages across these experiments that need to be run, each experiment runs those separately.
+Each experiment is run _serially_ in its own temporary directory.
+If there are common stages across these experiments that need to be run, each experiment runs those separately.
 For example, for a pipeline composed of the stages `A -> B -> C`, if `dvc exp run --queue -S param=value1` invalidates stage `A`, all the pipeline is run in all experiments.

 ⚠️ Parallel runs are experimental and may be unstable at this time. ⚠️ Make sure